APCM Meeting Minutes

 Church attendance

-The total on the Electoral Roll for 2023 is 74.
-Last year it was 78, with 21 names being removed where people have left the church and 17 new names added.
+The total on the Electoral Roll for 2024 is 82.
+Last year it was 74, with 7 names being removed where people have left the church and 15 new names added.

-Marion Darker – Electoral Roll Officer
+Marion Darker – Electoral Roll Officer.

-Report on the work of the PCC
+Report on the work of the PCC.

 The PCC is empowered to co-opt two additional members after the APCM for a particular purpose, regardless of vacancies, but only until the next APCM and then they would need to be elected.
-The PCC is required to have a Standing Committee, its membership comprises the Incumbent, Churchwardens and Treasurer.

 As Gleneagles Anglican Church is a registered charity, members of the PCC are registered with the Charity Commission as trustees.
 The responsibilities of the trustees are detailed in the Trustees’ Report.

-Members of the PCC also met together with church leaders in November 2022, after a short PCC meeting included above.
+Members of the PCC also met together with church leaders in November 2023, after a short PCC meeting included above.
 This was for their annual half day of discussion, prayer and worship that helps formulate Gleneagles’ Vision for the coming year.

-Fiona Clarke – PCC Secretary
+Fiona Clarke – PCC Secretary.

 Vicar’s Report